Macau Portuguese School

-The Macau Portuguese School (Escola Portuguesa de Macau, EPM, 澳門葡文學校) is a private, non-profit Portuguese international school located in Macau, China.
+The Macau Portuguese School (Escola Portuguesa de Macau, EPM, 澳門葡文學校) is a private, non-profit Portuguese school in Macau, China.
 It serves grades 1–12, and is located in Sé (Cathedral Parish).
-The school received funding from the Portuguese government.
+The school is operated by the Fundação Escola Portuguesa de Macau and receives partial funding from the Portuguese government.
+As of 2023, the school had 713 students of 20 nationalities.

 History

-The school opened on August 21, 1998, taking students from Escola Primária Oficial, Escola Comercial Pedro Nolasco, and Liceu de Macau.
 The former Liceu was a public institution, and the new EPM, a private school, was its continuation.
-It occupies the former Escola Comercial; circa 1998 this campus, smaller and less expensive to maintain than the former Liceu de Macau, only had enough space to house fewer than half of the students who wished to attend.
+The school occupies the former premises of the former Escola Comercial; circa 1998 this campus, smaller and less expensive to maintain than the former Liceu de Macau, only had enough space to house fewer than half of the students who wished to attend.
 Initially the school had over 1,100 students.
 Its administrators were scheduled to be from the local Macanese community, replacing the previous Portuguese leadership at the former Liceu.

-Since its establishment the number of students had declined.
-Around 2012 this reversed and the student body count began to increase. the school has 577 students from 24 countries; around that period the number of students without a Portuguese background had increased.
+Since its establishment the number of students had declined, attributed in part to the departure of many Portuguese families from Macau.
+Around 2012 this reversed and the student body count began to increase, along with an increasing number of students without a Portuguese-language background.
+As of 2018 the school had 577 students from 24 countries.
+In 2023, the school had 713 students, with non-Portuguese-native-language students exceeding 40% of the student population.

 Curriculum

+The school provides education from the 1st to the 12th year of schooling, following the curricula defined by the Portuguese Ministry of Education, with the necessary adaptions for compliance with Macau legislation and the local context.

 The medium of instruction of most classes is Portuguese.

 In 2018 Valeria Koob, the president of the school's parent association, advocated for having outside-of-class expeditions for Mandarin Chinese classes.